jakkra/ZSWatch/website/docs/intro.md

 ## Getting Started

-We will movie all documentation (and adding a lot new) here.
+We will move all documentation (and adding a lot new) here.
 But in the meantime the old documentation is found here https://github.com/ZSWatch/ZSWatch/wiki

 ### What you'll need